 The Burger King Nuggets Calories is temporal on their menu.
-While chicken nuggets are often thought of as unhealthy, children across the country can’t get enough of them.
+While we often think chicken nuggets of as unhealthy, children across the country can’t get enough of them.

 Burger King Nuggets Calories